 So, you’re a dog owner and you’re concerned about your pup developing hip dysplasia.
 First of all, good for you!
-We absolutely love seeing pet parents who are proactive about educating themselves on how to keep their furry friends happy and healthy.
-It is so much easier, more cost effective, and less stressful to take preventative measures to maintain your dog’s well-being than to try to get them back to baseline after disaster strikes.
+We love seeing pet parents who are proactive about educating themselves on how to keep their furry friends happy and healthy.
+It is so much easier, more cost-effective, and less stressful to take preventative measures to maintain your dog’s well-being than to try to get them back to baseline after disaster strikes.

-The good news is, even if your dog is predisposed to hip dysplasia, there are lots of things you can do to lessen the chances that this disease will greatly impact their quality of life.
+The good news is, that even if your dog is predisposed to hip dysplasia, there are lots of things you can do to lessen the chances that this disease will greatly impact their quality of life.

 Hip dysplasia is one of the most prevalent disorders of the canine hip – a degenerative joint disease most common among large and giant breed dogs, although it can affect medium and smaller dogs as well.
 Some dogs show signs of hip dysplasia as early as 5 to 8 months of age, while some show no problems until they are in their adult or even senior years of life.